xaionaro-go/ffstream/.github/instructions/ffstream.instructions.md

 ## 4. Test environment

 - The ADB server with the real test phones is available at `172.17.0.1`.
-The IP address of the phone itself is 192.168.0.159.
+The IP address of the phone itself is `192.168.0.159`.
+There is direct access from dev environment to the phone, but not the other way.
-- When running `ffstream` on the phone, don't forget `LD_LIBRARY_PATH=/data/data/com.termux/files/home/lib`.
 - Destination `192.168.0.131:9713` (from the phone) is forwarded to Agent's environment/container.
 Use this port to listen (with `avd`) for RTMP streams from `ffstream` running on the phone.
+Do not do manual port forwarding, forwarding is handled by nftables on the host system (you don't have access to).
+- When running `ffstream` on the phone, don't forget `LD_LIBRARY_PATH=/data/data/com.termux/files/home/lib`.
 - To connect to the phone via ffstreamctl use `ffstreamctl --remote-addr tcp+ssl:192.168.0.159:3593 pipelines get`, but `ffstream` on the phone should also have `-listen_control 0.0.0.0:3593`.
 - Use `DEBUG` logging in `ffstream`.
 Enable `TRACE` only when needed, as it can severely degrade performance and disrupt packet/frame processing.